learnlatex/learnlatex.github.io/CONTRIBUTING.md

 We already have have full content in several languages.
-Some in-progress partial translations are also visible in the git sources of this ste and in several forks.
+Some in-progress partial translations are also visible in the git sources of this site and in several forks.

 For the avoidance of doubt, we are using US English spelling (and idiom) on the site, as this is the most widely-understood approach.